Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-w7FY53KMcck.md

 ### Transcript

-> do you guys consider releasing a dev kit for third-party map builders, yeah that's gonna be mod support essentially i think we won't release tools anything like that but we'll release like a way so people can make tools for it
+> do you guys consider releasing a dev kit for third-party map builders, yeah that's gonna be mod support essentially I think we won't release tools anything like that but we'll release like a way so people can make tools for it